ko6gxm/RadioBridge/CONTRIBUTING.md

 ## 🤝 Code of Conduct

-Ham Formatter follows the amateur radio community's tradition of respect, helpfulness, and technical excellence.
+RadioBridge follows the amateur radio community's tradition of respect, helpfulness, and technical excellence.
 We expect all contributors to:

 - **Be Respectful**: Treat all community members with courtesy and respect
 - **Be Helpful**: Share knowledge and assist others when possible